Jim Erickson, President, Blue Mountain Quality Resources

 - Provide Scalability

-With a multi-site application, scalability is streamlined.
+With a multi-site asset management application, scalability is streamlined.
 In order to meet increasing demands for productivity, organizations need to easily on-board new employees and facilities.
 Multi-site software allows companies to leverage a single implementation or configuration across all of their facilities allowing for instant scalability and business growth.

 - Increase Effectiveness